As an Amazon Associate I earn from qualifying purchases. This is at no additional cost to you.

 “We’ve shown that caffeine reduces pain reliably, consistently during cycling, across different intensities, across different people, different characteristics.
-But does that reduction in pain translate into an improvement in sport performance?”
+But does that reduction in pain translates into an improvement in sports performance?”

 Moti goes on to say: “One of the things that may be a practical application, is if you go to the gym and you exercise and it hurts, you may be prone to stop doing that because pain is an aversive stimulus that tells you to withdraw.